DeepDoge/devcontainer/README.md

 # devcontainer-use

-`devcontainer-use` is a tool that allows you to build and run Docker containers with a NeoVim development environment based on a `devcontainer.json` file in your project.
+`devcontainer-use` is a tool that helps you create and use development environments inside Docker containers.
 It utilizes the [devcontainer.json](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) file format from [Visual Studio Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers) with [devcontainer-cli](https://github.com/devcontainers/cli) to build and run the Docker containers.

 It let's you use different profiles to work inside the container, such as `nvim`.